Jonathan-MacDuff/Cat-Meme-Generator/README.md

 This is a simple application to generate images of cats with various quotes based on user selection.
-There are three options: Mean Cat will generate a cat with an insulting quote, Nice Cat will generate a cat with an affirming quote, and Badass Cat will generate a cat with a Breaking Bad quote.
+There are three options: Nice Cat will generate a cat with an affirming quote on a blue background, Mean Cat will generate a cat with an insulting quote on a red background, and Badass Cat will generate a cat with a Breaking Bad quote on a green background.
+When the mouse passes over these cats, a border will appear in the respective color, and disappear when the mouse leaves.
+If the cat is double-clicked, however, the border will stay permanently, unless the cat is double-clicked again.

 Due to compatibility issues, please visit https://cors-anywhere.herokuapp.com/corsdemo and request access to enable full functionality.